andrewhodel/node-ip-ac/README.md

 var ip_ac = ipac.init();

 // set authorization status for an IP
-// to unauthorized
-ipac.modify_auth(ip_ac, undefined, '127.0.0.1');
+// reset (use this on invalid authorization attempts) ipac.modify_auth(ip_ac, undefined, '127.0.0.1');
-// to failed
-ipac.modify_auth(ip_ac, false, '127.0.0.1');
+// failed/unauthorized (use this on valid logouts) ipac.modify_auth(ip_ac, false, '127.0.0.1');
-// to authorized
-ipac.modify_auth(ip_ac, true, '127.0.0.1');
+// authorized (use this on valid logins) ipac.modify_auth(ip_ac, true, '127.0.0.1');

 // test authorization status for an IP